voxpupuli/voxpupuli.github.io/docs/index.md

 * Is a new template added?
 The preferred language is [epp](https://puppet.com/docs/puppet/latest/lang_template_epp.html), not [erb](https://puppet.com/docs/puppet/latest/lang_template_erb.html)
 * Is a new class added?
 It should have unit tests using [rpsec-puppet-facts](https://github.com/mcanevet/rspec-puppet-facts#rspec-puppet-facts) that at least verify that the new class compiles
 * Files should always terminate with a newline if possible, with an exception being file or template fragments like those used with concat.
 This is the [POSIX standard](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_206), and some tools don't handle the lack of a terminating newline properly
+* You can merge your own PR if it was approved by someone else and travis is green.
+Don't merge if either one of those conditions are not true
+* It's okay to approve code regardless if travis is still running or not.
+The code won't be merged if travis fails after the PR got approved